openhwgroup/cva6/README.md

 ![Build Status](https://github.com/openhwgroup/cva6/actions/workflows/ci.yml/badge.svg?branch=master)

+> **Warning**
-# :warning: We inform you that big RTL modifications are in process to better parametrize CVA6.
+> We inform you that big RTL modifications are in process to better parametrize CVA6.
 For deeper information, please refer to the https://github.com/openhwgroup/cva6/issues/1233 github issue :warning:

 These changes will impact CVA6 interfaces (and top-level parameters).
 They will be performed progressively with several pull requests over a few weeks.
 To avoid integrating a moving target in their design, CVA6 users can therefore consider pointing to a specific GitHub hash during the changes